 - Multiple redundant systems are simultaneously configured with the health check parameters.
 Interval and timeout settings are applied to each system.
 For more information, see Multiple probes and frequency.

-A backend is considered unhealthy when at least one health check probe system:
+A backend is considered unhealthy when at least one health check probe system does the following:

 - Receives two consecutive responses that don't match the protocol-specific success criteria.